Today Australia food is rich, tasty, very diverse and based on fresh ingredients. But this was not how it started.

 Chinese came to Australia during the gold rush period, after 1850.
 They brought their

 They did not manage to change the eating habits of the population of that time.
-However Chinese and other Asian dishes are much sought after today.

-More fish and poultry, pasta, olive oil, varieties of cheese, broad use of vegetables and wine drinking are the highlights of the Mediterranean eating habits, and they are today part of Australian foods.
+The Italians, Greeks and other south European migrants created a whole new diet in Australia.
+More fish and poultry, pasta, olive oil, varieties of cheese, broad use of vegetables and wine drinking are the highlights of the Mediterranean food.
 They contrasted with food Australians used to eat, where red meat was on the dinner table every day.

 Australian wines are famous for their quality and sell all over the world.